(As Amended and Restated October 19, 2018)

 - Assistant Secretaries and Assistant Treasurer.
 The Assistant Secretaries and the Assistant Treasurer are employees of TNC who are appointed to their offices by the Board in accordance with these bylaws.
 The duties of the Assistant Secretaries and the duties of the Assistant Treasurer shall include exercising the functions of the Secretary and the Treasurer, respectively, in their absence.

 - Frequency.
-There shall be an annual meeting of the Board of Directors at the call of the Chair of the Board or the President and Chief Executive Officer.
+There shall be an annual meeting of the Board of Directors at the call of the Chair of the Board or the Chief Executive Officer.
 The Board shall hold no fewer than three in-person meetings annually.
-Other meetings of the Board of Directors or of the Executive Committee may be held, in person or telephonically, at the call of the Chair of the Board or the President.
-The Chair of the Board or the President shall also call meetings of the Board or of the Executive Committee when requested in writing by a quorum of the Board of Directors or by a quorum of the Executive Committee.
+Other meetings of the Board of Directors or of the Executive Committee may be held, in person or telephonically, at the call of the Chair of the Board or the Chief Executive Officer.
+The Chair of the Board or the Chief Executive Officer shall also call meetings of the Board or of the Executive Committee when requested in writing by a quorum of the Board of Directors or by a quorum of the Executive Committee.
 Meetings of any other committee of the Board may be held at the call of the Chair of that committee.

 - Notice.
 Reasonable notice shall be given of meetings of the Board of Directors or any of its committees.